pavanydg/A-landing-page/README.md

 # A-landing-page
-This is a landing page created using only html and css.
+This is a landing page for any product.

+Skills used: HTML and CSS.